Xtrendence/Cryptofolio/README.md

 ![Downloads](https://www.xtrendence.dev/scripts/cryptofolio-stats.php?svg=true&custom=true)

+*Based on GitHub Release downloads and DockerHub pulls.*

 ### What is Cryptofolio?

 Cryptofolio is an open-source, and self-hosted solution for tracking your cryptocurrency holdings.
 It features a web interface, an Android mobile app, and a cross-platform desktop application for Windows, macOS, and Linux.
 These three platforms all work using a RESTful API, which you'd have to host yourself.